-The European Health Catapult is a training and competition program that promotes the development of world-class European innovation in health through exposure to leading experts and international investors.
-Every year we are looking for the best 42 business ideas from the fields of medtech, biotech and digital health within the DACH. region.
+The EIT Health Catapult is a training and competition program that promotes the development of world-class European innovation in health through exposure to leading experts and international investors.
+Every year we are looking for the best 42 business ideas from the fields of medtech, biotech and digital health within the DACH region.

 The EIT Health Program ‘Startups Meet Pharma’ unites teams from MSc, Dr. and post-doctoral students with major pharmaceutical companies in Europe.
 The program invites startups to develop digital solutions that pertain to both the pharmaceutical industry and patients to jointly address the challenges they face with operational products and services.
 In 2019, a total of five challenges were published in collaboration with Amgen, Bayer, Ferrer, Johnson & Johnson and UCB Biosciences.
 Due to the great success in 2019, the program will continue in 2020.

 Every year EIT Health Germany organizes an investor roundtable in Mannheim or Heidelberg.
 The aim of the event is to bring together a top selection of EIT Health Germany startups from Baden Wuerttemberg and Bavaria with selected VCs & Business Angels from the DACH region to identify synergies that ideally facilitate next startup investment rounds.
 The startups are mainly active in the areas of medtech and digital health products.
 Services active.